Codecademy/docs/content/cpp/concepts/bitwise-operators/bitwise-operators.md

   - 'paths/computer-science'
 ---

-C++ supports different types of bitwise operators that can perform operations on integers on bit-level.
+C++ supports different types of bitwise operators that can perform operations on integers at bit-level.
 Supported types of bitwise operators include:

 - `&` Bitwise AND
 - `|` Bitwise OR